wesker84/robovacl60ses/README.md

 # Eufy Robovac L60 Integration (Enhanced Fork)

-This is a custom integration for Tuya-based Eufy L60 vacuums in Home Assistant.
+This is a custom integration for Tuya-based Eufy L60 vacuums only in Home Assistant.
 This is a frankensteined version that can be ran alongside damacus/robovac integration if necessary until this model gets fixed there.

 ### ✅ Key Features
 - Full DPS payload mapping (e.g., start, pause, spot clean, fan modes).